 At Mattermost we assess department head candidates in four areas:

-- Culture - Able to cleary embody our leadership principles
+Culture - Able to clearly embody our leadership principles

 Executive candidates should ideally come through the networks of the leadership teams, board or advisors, ideally from someone with hands-on working experience.
 Second best is from a strong executive recruiter with both a high quality network and candidates placed who are similar to the role we're looking to fill.